Captopril (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, diabetes, heart or blood vessel disease, heart valve problems, or an autoimmune disorder.
+- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, heart or blood vessel disease, heart valve problems, diabetes, or an autoimmune disorder (including lupus or scleroderma).

 - This medicine may cause the following problems:

 - Angioedema (severe swelling), including head, neck, and intestinal swelling

 - Kidney problems

 - This medicine could lower your blood pressure too much, especially when you first use it or if you are dehydrated.
 Stand or sit up slowly if you feel lightheaded or dizzy.

 - Do not stop using this medicine without asking your doctor, even if you feel well.
 Tell any doctor or dentist who treats you that you are using this medicine.

 - Tell any doctor or dentist who treats you that you are using this medicine.